-Jonathan is a Shareholder in the Burlington and Bellingham offices of GLP Attorneys
+Jonathan is a Shareholder in the Burlington and Bellingham offices of GLP Attorneys and the Managing Shareholder for the Bellingham office.

 Jonathan received his Juris Doctorate from Gonzaga University School of Law in 2011 and graduated Magna Cum Laude.
 Since graduating, Jonathan has been an active member of the Washington State Bar Association since 2012.
 Jonathan worked for the United States District Court, Eastern District of Washington in Spokane during his Judicial Externship.
 He conducted research and analysis on various criminal and civil issues, including Habeas Corpus claims, controlled substance crimes and criminal conspiracy.